Debugging the Grid component

 Debugging Paths

-Debugging calculated paths for an entity requires you to add a DebugPath
+Debugging paths for an entity requires you to add a DebugPath

 component to the entity or entities of your choosing.
 This component allows you to selectively debug specific paths.